Radoslaw-K/dotfiles/README.md

 ### Possible problems

-When running on LXD containers, SSL certificate issues may arise when cloning git branch, this is solved by running (otherwise skip this step):
+When running on LXD containers, SSL certificate issues may arise when cloning git branch, this is solved by running:

 `git config --global http.sslVerify false`